Diwali Deal : Flat 20% off + 2 free self-paced courses + $200 Voucher - SCHEDULE CALL

 Ans:- Equals and hashcode methods are to be implemented In order to use any object as Key in HashMap, in Java.

 Q68).
-Java Interview Questions -What is an immutable object?
+What is an immutable object?

-Ans:- Java classes whose objects cannot be modified once they are created are known as Immutable classes.
+Ans:- Core Java classes whose objects cannot be modified once they are created are known as Immutable classes.
 Any modification of Immutable object results formation of the new object.

 Ans:- The only difference between StringBuffer and StringBuilder is that StringBuffer methods are synchronized while StringBuilder is not synchronized.
 StringBuilder in Java was introduced in Java 5.